canonical/core20/README.md

 # Bootchart

-It is possible to enable bootcharts by adding `core.bootchart` to the kernel command line.
+It is possible to enable bootcharts by adding `ubuntu_core.bootchart` to the kernel command line.
 The sample collector will run until the system is seeded (it will stop when the `snapd.seeded.service` stops).
 The bootchart will be saved in the `ubuntu-data` partition, under `/var/log/debug/boot<N>/`, `<N>` being the boot number since bootcharts were enabled.
 If a chart has been collected by the initramfs, it will be also saved in that folder.